ClinSeq/autoseq-snakemake/docs/server_launch.md

 ## Our Server:
-In Karolinska Institutet, we have a High Performance Computer called ravenclaw.
-It consists of one head node and 5 compute nodes.
-The head node has 12 CPUs with 2 cores in each CPUs and 64GB of RAM.
-Each of the compute nodes have 48 CPUs with 252GB RAM and 250TB of disk space.
+At Karolinska Institutet, we operate a High Performance Computing (HPC) system named "Ravenclaw."
+The server comprises one head node and five compute nodes.
+The head node is equipped with 12 CPUs, each with 6 cores, 64 GB of RAM, and 500 GB of SSD storage.
+Each compute node has 48 CPUs, 252 GB of RAM, and 250 TB of disk space.

 ## Workload Manager:
-In order to manage all these compute nodes effectively, we need a special software called workload manager which can effectively allocate resources for each job for specific amount of time, track, monitor, and report status of job.
-In our autoseq pipeline, we are using a workload manager called Slurm which takes care of the resource allocation.
-While working with HPC, we have to login only to the head node to submit our jobs.
-Slurm will in turn take care of assigning the job to each of the compute nodes depending on the resources requested by the users.
-Once the analysis is completed by the compute node, it will send status report to the head node.
-Thus the entire analysis are effectively managed by Slurm.
-If you are using a different server, and if you don't have Slurm installed in it, kindly contact your IT support team to install Slurm.
+To efficiently manage these compute nodes, we use a specialized software called a workload manager, which allocates resources for each job, tracks progress, monitors performance, and reports the job status.
+In our autoseq pipeline, we use Slurm as the workload manager, responsible for resource allocation.
+When working with HPC, users only need to log in to the head node to submit jobs.
+Slurm automatically assigns jobs to compute nodes based on the requested resources.
+Once a compute node completes the analysis, it sends a status report back to the head node.
+This system ensures that all analyses are managed efficiently by Slurm.
+If you're working on a different server and Slurm is not installed, please contact your IT support team to facilitate its installation.

 ## Data Organization in Ravenclaw:
-While working on server, it is crutial to organize all the projects in specific structure such that it is easy to understand and access each projects.
-Here we have discussed about how data is organization in Ravenclaw server.
+Organizing project data on the Ravenclaw server is essential for easy navigation and access.
+Below is an overview of how data is structured within the Ravenclaw server.

-All the projects and autoseq pipeline are stored in an extensible SSD under `/nfs/`.
-The directory structure is as follow
+All projects and the autoseq pipeline are stored on a scalable SSD under the `/nfs/` directory.
+The structure is as follows:

 ```
 |-- PIPELINE
 |-- Project1